 EBU BPN 120 gives a feeling for what EBU Members are planning for the 2020-2025 time period

 EBU Tech Report 038 contains the results of subjective tests, which show HLG10 and PQ10 are equivalent in terms of visual quality.

 EBU Tech Report 047 provides an overview of the quality of professional HDR monitors and how to measure them.

 EBU Tech 3320 specifies the characteristics of Grade 1,2 and 3 professional monitors.
-It includes HDR since version 4.0 (version 4.1 is currently being prepared in the VS group, as well as an update of EBU Tech 3325).
+It includes HDR since version 4.0.

-The following two tutorials by Andrew Cotton (BBC) provide a wealth of information on HDR:
+The following presentations by Andrew Cotton (BBC R&D) provide a wealth of information on HDR (latest at the top):